 At a glance

 Haemorrhoids, otherwise known as piles, are vascular structures in the anal canal that become problematic if they become swollen, prolapse or bleed.
 A haemorrhoidectomy is done to remove severe haemorrhoids when non-surgical treatment options have failed to treat them.
-If a haemorrhoid becomes thrombosed, meaning it has developed blood clots, an incision and drainage of the clot is performed but dependent on the timing of presentation.
+If a haemorrhoid becomes thrombosed, meaning it has developed blood clots, an incision and drainage of the clot are performed but dependent on the timing of presentation.
 A haemorrhoidectomy is done by removing the haemorrhoid and suture ligating the blood vessels that supply the haemorrhoidal tissue.

 How to prepare for the procedure